 Many of the water reticulation mains are made from Asbestos Cement (AC) which was a common material for water pipes from the 1940s to 1980s.
-AC pipes typically have a life expectancy of 60-80 years, thus water mains installed in the 1940s are near the end of their useful life.
+AC pipes typically have a life expectancy of 60-80 years.
 Direct measurement of water pipe condition is difficult and expensive so the number of bursts/leaks is used as a surrogate.
 Information from operational staff is that short lengths of reticulation pipes have been replaced, usually in response to bursts though there are exceptions in King St, Queen St and Uralla St North where whole blocks have been renewed due to repeat bursts.